gnilk/testrunner/README.md

 <b>Note:</b> Passes are only reported IF you include it in the summary (`-S`).

 # Version history
+## v2.0-dev
+- Pre/Post now returns test-result (kTR_xyz), this will cause any previous unit-tests to break compile..
+- Extensions are now supported through function `QueryInterface` in Itesting
+- Threads are now always compiled (except for in embedded) but can be disabled (`--no-threads`)
 ## v1.6.3
 - Dangling reference could lead to seg-fault when finished
 - Compile issues on macos